ballerina-platform/ballerina-distribution/examples/graphql-client-security-mutual-ssl/graphql_client_security_mutual_ssl.md

 Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.

+This example shows how to send a GraphQL request securely using mutual SSL.

 ::: code graphql_client_security_mutual_ssl.bal :::

 ## Prerequisites